Note: This feature is not yet available to all Wix Editor users.

-Git Integration & Wix CLI allows you to write, test, and publish code for your Wix site locally on your computer.
+Git Integration & Wix CLI allows you to write, test, preview, and publish code for your Wix site from your preferred IDE.
 This article explains how to set up Git Integration & Wix CLI by connecting your site to GitHub, cloning your site's GitHub repository to your computer, and installing the Wix CLI.

 To write your site's code locally from your computer, first create a GitHub repo to store your site's code and connect it to your site.